coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 }
 ```

-The configuration of **remoting listener** starts by calling `.DefineRemotingListener(...)` method.
-This method accepts a delegate with single argument: `listenerBuilder`.
-Similarly to **aspnetcore listener** configuration **remoting listener** configuration has to be bound to one of the endpoint resources's defined in the `ServiceManifest.xml`.
-This can be done by calling `.UseEndpoint(...)` method with the name of endpoint resource.
+Configuration of **remoting listener** is done by `.DefineRemotingListener(...)` method where listener is bound to endpoint resource ...

 ``` csharp
 private static void Main(string[] args)